CodeHarborHub/codeharborhub.github.io/dsa-solutions/lc-solutions/0500-0599/0531-lonely-pixel-I.md

 ```
 ### Complexity Analysis
 **Time Complexity:** O(m x n)
->Reason: We iterate over each element in the pixel array to count the number of 'B' pixels in each row and column.
+>Reason: We iterate over each element in the picture array to count the number of 'B' pixels in each row and column.

 **Space Complexity:** O(m + n)
 >Reason: We use two additional arrays, `rows` and `cols`, each of size mm and nn respectively, to count the number of 'B' pixels in each row and column.